kylejramstad/garage-pi-v2.0/README.md

-# garage-pi
+# garage-pi-v2

 Control your garage door using a web application running on your Raspberry Pi.

-## Setup
+## Original Setup
-You can find the full setup instructions [on howchoo](https://howchoo.com/g/yznmzmuxywu/how-to-control-your-garage-door-from-your-phone-using-a-raspberry-pi).
+You can find the original setup instructions [on howchoo](https://howchoo.com/g/yznmzmuxywu/how-to-control-your-garage-door-from-your-phone-using-a-raspberry-pi).

+## Setup for V2
+More to come

+## TODO
+[ ] Let users change their password
+[ ] Write setup instructions
+[ ] Allow for multiple garage door openers